• Skip to primary navigation

 This recipe uses a short list of pantry staples, which means the quality of your ingredients really shines through.

-• Granulated Sugar: We use standard white sugar here to keep the texture crisp.
+• Granulated Sugar We use standard white sugar here to keep the texture crisp.
 Brown sugar would add moisture and make the cookie chewier, which isn't what we want for a classic shortbread snap.

 How to Make Orange Cardamom Shortbread

-Start by combining your granulated sugar, orange zest, and ground cardamom in your mixing bowl.
+1. Infuse the Sugar Start by combining your granulated sugar, orange zest, and ground cardamom in your mixing bowl.
 This will take a minute or two.
 Combining the orange and cardamom with the sugar will spread the flavor throughout each cookie.

-• The Texture Check: The dough might look crumbly at first, almost like wet sand.
+2. Make the Dough Add your room temperature butter to the sugar mixture and cream them together until combined.
+Then, mix in the vanilla and flour.
+The dough might look crumbly at first, almost like wet sand.
 This is normal!
-Test it by squeezing a small amount in your hand—if it holds together, it is ready.
+Test it by squeezing a small amount in your hand.
+If it holds together, it is ready.
 Avoid adding liquid, as that will make the cookies tough.

-• Slide the parchment-sandwiched dough onto a baking sheet and place it in the fridge for 20 minutes.
+3. Roll and Chill Gather the dough into a flat square.
+Instead of flouring your counter (which adds extra flour and dries out the cookie), place the dough between two sheets of parchment paper.
+Roll it out to about ¼ inch thickness using ¼ inch square dowels as a guide.
+Slide the parchment-sandwiched dough onto a baking sheet and place it in the fridge for 20 minutes.
 Chilling it flat makes it much easier to cut clean shapes later.

-Once firm, peel off the top parchment and use your cookie cutters to stamp out your shapes.
+4. Cut and Chill Again Once firm, peel off the top parchment and use your cookie cutters to stamp out your shapes.
 Place them on a parchment-lined baking sheet.
+I use a 2 ½ inch round cookie cutter.
+I have found that size works best.

-Bake at 350°F (175°C) for 10-12 minutes.
+6. Bake Bake at 350°F (175°C) for 10-12 minutes.
 You are looking for the edges to turn a light golden brown, while the tops remain pale.
 Let them cool on the baking sheet for 10 minutes before moving them—they are fragile when hot!

 To get the most flavor out of your citrus, mix orange zest into the granulated sugar together before you cream the butter.
 The friction releases the natural orange oils into the sugar, creating a vibrant, citrus-infused base.

-Tips for Rolling Shortbread Dough
+Tips for Making the Orange Cardamom Shortbread

 Variations & Serving Ideas